 Thought to arise from either the epidermis or the epithelium of the superficial (infundibular) regions of the outer root sheath of the hair follicle, squamous cell carcinomas have been recognized in all domestic animals.
-Although most arise without prior cause, in many species, especially in white cats, prolonged exposure to sunlight is a major predisposing factor.
+Although most arise without prior cause, in many species, especially in the face and ear tips of white cats and in the ventral nonpigmented skin of dogs, prolonged exposure to sunlight on sparsely haired, minimally pigmented areas of the body is a major predisposing factor.
 The grooming habits of cats also expose them to particulate carcinogens from cigarette smoke and flea collars.
 In addition, a unique form of feline squamous cell carcinoma associated with papilloma virus infection has been described (see below).

 In dogs, these are the most frequently diagnosed carcinomas arising in the skin.
 Two forms are recognized: cutaneous and subungual.
 Cutaneous squamous cell carcinomas are tumors of older dogs, with Bloodhounds, Basset Hounds, and Standard Poodles at greatest risk.
 Lesions commonly arise on the head, distal extremities, ventral abdomen, and perineum.
-Most cutaneous squamous cell carcinomas appear as firm, raised, frequently ulcerated plaques and nodules; sometimes they can be extremely exophytic and have a surface reminiscent of a wart.
+Most cutaneous squamous cell carcinomas appear as firm, raised, frequently ulcerated plaques and nodules; sometimes they can be extremely exophytic and have a wart-like surface.
 The etiology of most of these tumors is undefined; however, some are induced by prolonged solar injury.
-These usually develop on ventral abdominal, preputial, scrotal, and inguinal skin in white-skinned, shorthaired breeds such as Dalmatians, Bull Terriers, and Beagles.
-They develop in a ventral location because the poorly haired skin offers minimal shielding from ultraviolet radiation, many animals sun themselves lying on their backs, and perhaps because solar radiation reflects from the ground.
+These usually develop on ventral abdominal, preputial, scrotal, and inguinal skin in white-skinned, shorthaired breeds such as Dalmatians, Bull Terriers, Pit Bulls, and Beagles.
+Lesions develop in a ventral location because the poorly haired skin has minimal shielding from ultraviolet radiation, many animals sun themselves lying on their backs, and perhaps because solar radiation reflects from the ground.
 Before a carcinoma develops, animals acquire focal zones of lichenification, hyperkeratosis, and erythema known as solar keratosis(solar dermatosis, actinic keratosis, senile keratosis).

-Subungual squamous cell carcinomas are most commonly found in Giant and Standard Schnauzers, Gordon Setters, Briards, Kerry Blue Terriers, and Standard Poodles.
-Generally, all are darkhaired breeds, and a dark coat color has been associated with the development of subungual squamous cell carcinomas arising on multiple digits, often on different extremities.
-Females have a slight predilection and both fore- and hindlimbs are equally predisposed to tumor development.
+Subungual squamous cell carcinomas are most commonly found in older Giant and Standard Schnauzers, Gordon Setters, Briards, Kerry Blue Terriers, Standard Poodles, and Scottish Terriers.
+Generally, all are darkhaired breeds, and a dark coat color has been associated with development of subungual squamous cell carcinomas that arise from the nailbed epithelium and invade the medullary and cortical bone of P3.
+They may arise on multiple digits, often appear on different extremities, and may metastasize via lymphatics to regional lymph nodes and lungs in as many as 13% of cases.
+Females have a slight predilection, and both fore- and hindlimbs are equally predisposed to tumor development.

 In cats, cutaneous squamous cell carcinomas most commonly develop in conjunction with chronic solar injury.
 Consequently, they usually develop on the pinnae, frontal ridges, eyelids, nose, or lips of cats that have white skin in these regions.
 There is no breed or sex predilection.
-As in dogs, solar keratosis or carcinoma in situ (early superficial stage), often precedes development of a malignant tumor.
+As in dogs, solar keratosis or carcinoma in situ (early superficial stage) often precedes development of a malignant tumor.
 Recently, coat-associated particulate carcinogens from exposure to cigarette smoke and flea collars have been identified as risk factors for cats with oral squamous cell carcinoma.
-Lesions not caused by sun exposure most commonly develop on the digits, but subungual forms are uncommon.
+Lesions not caused by sun exposure may develop on the digits and are presumed to be metastatic from primary squamous cell carcinomas of the lung, but primary subungual forms are uncommon in cats.

 Cutaneous squamous cell carcinomas are the most common malignant neoplasm in horses.
 They generally develop in adult or aged horses with white or part-white coats; breeds at risk include Appaloosa, Belgian, American Paint, and Pinto.
 Although they can arise anywhere on the body, these tumors most commonly arise in nonpigmented, poorly haired areas near mucous membranes.
 Thus, the periorbital regions, lips, nose, anus, and external genitalia (especially the penile sheath) are sites most likely to be affected.